 The UK Government has stated that, at the end of the transition period, transfers of data from the UK to the EEA will be permitted.
 It says it will keep this under review.
 The UK Government intends to recognise EU Commission adequacy decisions made before the end of the transition period.
 This will allow restricted transfers to continue to be made from the UK to most organisations, countries, territories or sectors covered by an EU adequacy decision.

-Clear as mud so far? yeah thought so – the fact is, until the EU-UK Deal is made no one really knows what the outcome will be.
+Clear as mud so far? yeah thought so – the fact is, until the EU-UK Deal is made, or the end of transition period is reached with no-deal, no one really knows what the outcome will be.

 Cool, What Personal Information do you have on me?